-Fresh/frozen poultry: Obtain FSIS Form 90605, with the following certification statements additionally provided on a letterhead certificate:
+Fresh and frozen poultry must be accompanied by FSIS Form 9060-5.
+The following statements must be provided on a letterhead certificate:

-The product was derived from birds originating from a zone free of exotic Newcastle disease and highly pathogenic notifiable avian influenza (HPNAI) for at least 21 days prior to slaughter, and from birds subjected to ante-mortem and post-mortem inspections for NAI with favorable results.

-The birds are the progeny of flocks participating in the National Poultry Improvement Plan which are routinely monitored and free from Salmonella pathogenic to poultry.

-The slaughter plant or establishment where the birds were processed was under official inspection and is authorized to export poultry meat.

-The product was inspected and passed and found fit for human consumption.

-The poultry meat was produced under mandatory HACCP regulations that require testing for Salmonella and Escherichia coli and was found to be in compliance.

-The poultry meat was produced in accordance with the U.S. National Residue Program.
+- The product was derived from birds originating from a zone free of exotic Newcastle disease and highly pathogenic notifiable avian influenza (HPNAI) for at least 21 days prior to slaughter, and from birds subjected to ante-mortem and post-mortem inspections for NAI with favorable results. - The birds are the progeny of flocks participating in the National Poultry Improvement Plan which are routinely monitored and free from Salmonella pathogenic to poultry. - The slaughter plant or establishment where the birds were processed was under official inspection and is authorized to export poultry meat. - The product was inspected and passed and found fit for human consumption. - The poultry meat was produced under mandatory HACCP regulations that require testing for Salmonella and Escherichia coli and was found to be in compliance. - The poultry meat was produced in accordance with the U.S. National Residue Program.

-Food Products containing meats (such as microwave dinners)
+Processed Food Products Containing Meat (such as microwave dinners)

-The export certificate must certify the following:
+The export certificate must attest to the following:

-The establishments for slaughter and deboning of bovines, swine or poultry are approved by USDA-FSIS.

-The bovines, swine or birds were inspected ante-mortem and post-mortem and were considered apt for human consumption and the meats were subject to freezing processes in order to destroy parasites.

-The establishments for slaughter of bovines, swine and poultry have a sampling plan to determine the possible presence of residues of veterinary medications, chemical and environmental contaminants and bacteria, primarily escherichia coli, escherichia coli O157:H7 and Salmonella sp.

-The establishments where the food is prepared must have in place a HACCP system.
-The meats passed satisfactorily through the controls established by the HACCP plan.

-The products were subject to sampling for the detection of Listeria monocytogenes and the samples produced negative results.

-The processed food products, once prepared, have not entered into contact with raw ingredients of any type (of animal or plant origin).

-The ingredients and additives used in production are of food grade.
+- The establishments for slaughter and deboning of bovines, swine or poultry are approved by USDA-FSIS. - The bovines, swine, or birds were inspected ante-mortem and post-mortem and were considered suitable for human consumption and the meats were subject to freezing processes in order to destroy parasites. - The establishments for slaughter of bovines, swine, and poultry have a sampling plan to determine the possible presence of residues of veterinary drugs, chemical and environmental contaminants, and bacteria, primarily Escherichia coli, Escherichia coli O157:H7 and Salmonella sp. - The establishments where the food is prepared must have a HACCP system in place.
+The meat in the product passed satisfactorily through the controls established by the HACCP plan. - The products were subject to sampling for the detection of Listeria monocytogenes and the samples produced negative results. - The processed food products, once prepared, have not entered into contact with raw ingredients of any type (of animal or plant origin). - The ingredients and additives used in production are of food grade.
 The packaging material is approved to enter into direct contact with food.

-Fresh fruits and vegetables
+Fresh Fruits and Vegetables

-Attestations vary by product and area of origin.
-Attestation is provided for some of the main products imported from the United States.
-Please note that requirements are subject to periodic revision and amendment and the required valid attestation will be the one provided in the actual phytosanitary import certificate.
-A full list of product specific requirements can be consulted using the link below to the Ministry of Agriculture's database:
+The required attestations vary by product and area of origin.
+This report provides product-specific attestations for some of the main products imported from the United States.
+Please note that requirements are subject to periodic revision and amendment and the required valid attestation will be the one provided in the actual phytosanitary import permit.
+A full list of product-specific requirements can be consulted on the SFE website.

-https://app.sfe.go.cr/SFECuarentena/aspx/RequisitosImportacion/ConsultarRequisitosImportacion.asp x
+Prune (prunus domestica)

+Peach (prunus persica)

+Nectarine (prunus persica var. nucipersica)

-Prune (prunus domestica) Peach (prunus persica) Nectarine Apricot (prunus armeniaca) Pear (Pyrus communis)
+Apricot (prunus armeniaca)

+Pear (pyrus communis)

 From California: Must come from areas free of Bactrocera dorsalis.
-Indicate that the product comes from areas where there is a trapping program for the pest.
-It also has to indicate that the product is free of Maconellicoccus hirsutus, Pseudococcus calceolariae, Pseudococcus maritimus, Diaspidiotus perniciosus, Gropholita molesta, Cydia pomonella.
+Indicate the product comes from areas where there is a trapping program for the pest.
+Indicate the product is free of Maconellicoccus hirsutus, Pseudococcus calceolariae, Pseudococcus maritimus, Diaspidiotus perniciosus, Gropholita molesta, and Cydia pomonella.